Trustworthy site? How to check a website's reputation

-1. Paste the URL
+1. Note the URL

-Drop the full address of the site you want to verify (with or without https://).
+Capture the full address of the site you want to verify (with or without https://).

-4. Decide with confidence
+4. Decide

 7 signals you must always check